oplik0/wakezilla/README.md

    By default, the web interface runs on port 3000.

 ### Client Installation
+   make sure the machine was configured with wake on lan.
 1. **Install Rust** (if not already installed):
    ```bash
    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh